-NASH is a silent disease which means that many affected patients are not aware that they are suffering from NASH.
+NASH is considered to be a silent disease, which means that many affected patients do not experience NASH-specific symptoms and are not aware that they are suffering from NASH until late stages of the disease.
 They do not experience pain nor do they necessarily have abnormal liver enzymes.
-The American Association for The Study of Liver Diseases (AASLD) therefore recommends generally testing patients who are at risk of having NASH*.
+The American Association for the Study of Liver Diseases (AASLD) therefore recommends testing patients who are at risk of having NASH*.
 Those patients typically suffer from diabetes, obesity, cardiovascular disease and carry additional risk factors such as age or ethnicity.

-Because liver enzymes are normal in 60% of NASH patients, a liver biopsy is required to properly diagnose NASH.
+Because liver enzymes are normal in 60% of patients with NASH, a liver biopsy is recommended to diagnose NASH.

 * American Association for The Study of Liver Diseases practice guideline.